The-CFAL-MakerSpace/DuelMaze/README.md

 ## Hardware troubleshooting
 1. Servo is very Jittery -> Usually a problem with the joystick. check for loose connections.
 If it

+## Suggested future edits
+1. Find a better mechanism (this is lirally the